Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_esa/_index.md

 However, **for demo purposes only**, the below guide will allow you to use and onboard Azure VMs to Azure Arc.
 By doing so, you will be able to simulate a server that is deployed outside of Azure (i.e. "on-premises" or in other cloud platforms)

 > **Note:** It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
-The below scenario is unsupported and should ONLY be used for demo and testing purposes.
+This configuration is unsupported and should ONLY be used for demo and testing purposes.

 ![Screenshot ARM template output](./01.png)